aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 The examples above demonstrate how the heading representation (i.e., its *parameterization*) affects the "arithmetic angle average".
 In this article, we'll dig into the reason behind this behaviour and then a solution is presented that solves the "rotation averaging" problem.
-The answer uses the mathematics of [*Lie groups*](https://en.wikipedia.org/wiki/Lie_group), which are special manifolds that are are often used in robotics [^1], especially when describing rotations.
+The answer uses the mathematics of [*Lie groups*](https://en.wikipedia.org/wiki/Lie_group), which are special manifolds that are often used in robotics [^1], especially when describing rotations.
 The subject of Lie groups is somewhat abstract and was difficult to learn when I was first introduced to the subject.
 My attempt in this article is to motivate the usage of Lie groups through the example of rotation averaging.
 I hope you enjoy the journey.